 But In Order To "Seal The Deal"; you need them to put their money where their mouth is... and this is the hardest part!

-and not to go and "think about the proposal".
+The Key Is To Get Your Buyers To Act Impulsively; and not to go and "think about the proposal".

 Most Of Our Purchases Are Made On A Whim Or Impulse; And Based On Emotion Rather Than Logic.
 If they give us some space to think about it; we most certainly won't come back.

 It's Now Or Never; so you need to get them to act fast!
+You Can Do This By Using "Time Pressure" And "Scarcity".

-Saying They Have Only "X" Amount Of Time To Buy Your Product.
+Time Pressure Means: Saying They Have Only "X" Amount Of Time To Buy Your Product.

 This Is Super Effective; Because It Simultaneously Introduces Scarcity – Meaning There Are Fewer Versions Of Your Product In The Market!

+This Is Great; Because "Scarcity" = Value!

 *Stay Tuned For Our Next E-Mail: What Makes You An Affiliate Marketer?